 a.
 To meet without going beyond; adjoin: the ridge where his property touches mine.

 c.
 To come up to; reach: when the thermometer touches 90°.

 d.
 To match in quality; equal: Rival artists can't touch her work at its best.

 8. To deal with, especially in passing; treat briefly or allusively: some remarks touching recent events.

-9. To be pertinent to; concern: environmental problems that touch us all.
+9. To have an effect on: environmental problems that touch us all.

-10. To affect the emotions of; move to tender response: an appeal that touched us deeply.
+10. To affect the emotions of: an appeal that touched us deeply.

 11. To injure slightly: plants touched by frost.